livingshade/cilium-test/README.md

 ### CNI

-Then run `bash ./scripts/k8s_setup.sh` to set up Kubernetes environments and CNI.
-You can choose `Cilium` or `Flannel` or `Cilium kubeproxy replacement` as CNI, by changing the corresponding variable in `config.sh`.
-For `Cilium kubeproxy replacement`, refer to section kubeproxy-free for detail.
+Run `bash ./scripts/k8s_setup.sh` to set up Kubernetes environments and CNI.
+You can choose `Cilium` or `Flannel` or `Cilium kubeproxy replacement` as CNI, by changing the variable in `config.sh`. `Cilium kubeproxy replacement` is used to set kubeproxy-fre Cilium servicemesh.

 After that, you can use `kubectl get nodes` to see whether all nodes are `READY`.
 You should check whether coredns service is running by `kubectl get pods -n=kube-system`.
 You might also use `cilium connectivity test` as sanity check.

 ## Servicemesh

 ### Istio control plane

-Run `bash ./scripts/istio_install.sh`.
+Run `./scripts/istio_install.sh` to install Istio.

 ### Cilium control plane

 Cilium can act as CNI, as well as control plane.
 For some reasons, the default installation of Cilium only allow you to specify L3/L4 network policies and observability.

 #### kubeproxy-free

-To enforce L7 related functionalities, you must use `Cilium kubeproxy replacement` when running `k8s_setup.sh`
+To enforce L7 related functionalities, you must use `Cilium kubeproxy replacement` when running `k8s_setup.sh`.

 > Functionality like L7 policies achieved by Enovy CRD, requires that `kube-proxy` is fully replaced by Cilium.
 In that case, the installation is quite differenet.
 [Full document here](https://docs.cilium.io/en/stable/network/kubernetes/kubeproxy-free/)

-After installation, run the following scripts to ensure that `kubeproxy` is indeed replaced.
+After installation, run the following scripts as sanity check.

 ```bash
 kubectl -n kube-system exec ds/cilium -- cilium status | grep KubeProxyReplacement